A Plant Cell Placed In Distilled Water Will

 Placing a plant cell in distilled water can be beneficial for both the cell and the plant itself.
 Distilled water is free from any contaminants like minerals and chemicals, making it an ideal environment for a plant cell to grow and thrive.
 By providing a clean environment, plants are able to absorb more nutrients, grow faster, and produce more oxygen.
 This can result in healthier plants that can resist disease better.
 Additionally, when a plant cell is placed in distilled water, it is able to receive higher levels of oxygenation, which can help it remain healthy and develop new cells more quickly.

-See also Where Is Distilled Water On The Ph Scale
+See also Is Still Water Distilled

 Another benefit of placing a plant cell in distilled water is that it helps to remove excess salts and other mineral deposits from the soil surrounding the plant.
 Most soils contain minerals like calcium, magnesium, sulfur, iron, potassium, and other compounds that can be harmful to the health of a plant if present in large concentrations.
 By removing these excess minerals from the soil using distilled water, plants are able to take up fewer nutrients from their surroundings while still receiving enough nutrition to stay healthy.
 This helps keep the soil around the roots of plants clean and free from contaminants that could potentially harm them.